adrianoesch/MemeDiff/README.md

 ## General Introduction

-We decided to use paper “Multiparameter Models of Innovation Diffusion on Complex Networks” as the base theory for our project and extend their model to find the relation between seed characteristics and model parameters in clustered networks.
+We decided to use the paper “Multiparameter Models of Innovation Diffusion on Complex Networks” as the basis for our project and extend their model to find the relation between seed characteristics and model parameters in clustered networks.

 ## The Model